withcenter/fireflow/README.md

 - The last post will be at first of the `recentPosts` array field.

-- There are multiple ways of how you want to display the feed.
+## How to display feeds

+### Display the recent feed

-  - You may order by `lastPostCreatedAt` of the `users_public_data` collection.
-So, you can display the last post of each user.
+- To display the last post of the users that the login-in user follows,
+  - Get the followings order by `lastPostCreatedAt`.
+  - Display the feed in `lastPost`.

+### Display the list of recent feeds

+- To display the recent feeds(posts) of the users that the login-in user follows,
-  - You may use `UserService.instance.feeds` method and put it as an FF custom action to get the whole list of `recentPosts` of your followers.
+  - Call `UserService.instance.jsonFeeds` to get the list of the feeds and display.

 # Files